-A continuation of SI141 covering temperature and heat, the gas laws, wave motion and sound, static electricity, direct current, DC sources, magnetism, alternating-current, light, and reflection and refraction.
-Course offering: Spring only.
-Prerequisite: SI141
+A continuation of SI 141 covering temperature and heat, the gas laws, wave motion and sound, static electricity, direct current, DC sources, magnetism, alternating-current, light, and reflection and refraction.
+Course offering: As needed.
+Prerequisite: SI141, MA161A

-- 1. Relate the momentum, impulse, force and time of contact within a system. - 2.
-Distinguish, relate, apply and analyze between rotational and translational quantities and equations. - 3.
-Relate and apply density, specific gravity, mass and volume, pressure, area, pressure density and depth concepts. - 4.
-Identify, relate and analyze amplitude, frequency, angular frequency, period, displacement, velocity and acceleration associated with oscillating system.
+- 1. Calculate the momentum, impulse, force, and time of contact within a system. - 2.
+Apply and analyze between rotational and translational quantities and equations. - 3.
+Relate and apply density, specific gravity, mass and volume, pressure, area, pressure density, and depth concepts. - 4.
+Identify, relate and apply amplitude, frequency, angular frequency, period, displacement, velocity and acceleration associated with oscillating system.